 The word gold, used by itself, means all gold or it can refer to “pure” gold, meaning 24 karat (24K) gold.
-Because 24K gold is soft, it’s usually mixed with other metal jewelry called alloys to increase its hardness and durability.
+Because 24K gold is soft, it’s usually mixed with other metals called alloys to increase its hardness and durability.
 If a piece of jewelry is not 24 karat gold, the karat quality should accompany any claim that the item is gold.

-form of a name, symbol or initials.
-If you don’t see a trademark accompanying a quality mark on a piece of jewelry,
+Jewelry should be marked with its karat quality.
+Near the karat quality mark, you also should see the name or the U.S. registered trademark of the company that will stand behind the mark.
+The trademark may be in the form of a name, symbol or initials.
+If you don’t see a trademark accompanying a quality mark on a piece of jewelry, look for another piece.

 Platinum is a type of precious metal jewelry that costs more than gold.
 It usually is mixed with other similar metals, known as the platinum group metals: iridium, palladium, ruthenium, rhodium and osmium.